LuisTakeo/42-Cub3d/README.md

 - "Error\n" followed by an explicit error message
 - dont accept elements after the map
 - treat errors like: "Error\n" followed by an explicit error message
+- INIT EVERYTHING
 ### DOING
 - throw all relevant elements on a struct
-- textures cardinal points cannot repeat
-- floor and ceiling colors line cannot repeat
 - textures cardinal points cannot be missing
 - floor and ceiling colors line cannot be missing
 - treat spaces and tabs
 ### DONE
+- textures cardinal points cannot repeat
+- floor and ceiling colors line cannot repeat
 - 4294967297 overflow
 - where elements end
 - RBG of the floor and celiing colors